Gdansk

 Museum of the Second World War

-The Museum of the Second World War was opened for the public on March 23, 2017.
 Having a second war world museum seems appropriate as WWII started here with Hitler’s invasion of the nearby Westerplatte Peninsula.

 The museum building consists of three sections, the underground, a plaza and a 40.5 meter tower angled at 45 degrees.
 The sections are symbols for the past, present and future.

-A museum of war it puts greater emphasis on the impact of the war on people and the city scape rather than military battles.
+A museum of war, it puts greater emphasis on the impact of the war on people and the city scape rather than military battles.

 One exhibit is a recreation/photo of a pure-war shopping street, another ruined building surrounding a Soviet tank.